 Talkit.ca Computer Engineering Awards

-$100 (First) and $50 (Second) for outstanding projects using computer electronics or software.
+Two awards, $100 (First) and $50 (Second) for outstanding projects using computer electronics or software.

 University of Ottawa Admission Scholarship

-Venture Academy at McMaster University
+Venture Academy at McMaster University Awards

 BASEF Inspiration Student Awards

-$500 to a minimum of 10 projects that win $250 or less in other cash prizes,that do not win a Grand Prize Trip Award, and that have not previously won a BASEF 500 Award or a BASEF Inspiration Award.
+These awards have been created to generate interest and encourage participation in the Fair. $500 to 11 projects that win $250 or less in other cash prizes, and have not previously won a BASEF 500 Award or a BASEF Inspiration Award.

 BASEF Inspiration Teacher Awards

 $500 awarded to up to 9 NEW* teachers at BASEF.
 The teacher must have 2 or more projects displayed and judged at BASEF.
-The award is to be used in the classroom at the winning teacher’s discretion. *The winning teacher must NOT have participated at BASEF in the prior 5 fairs.
+The award is to be used in the classroom at the winning teacher’s discretion. *The winning teacher must not have participated at BASEF in the prior 5 fairs.